Mehdi Salehizadeh, Ph.D.

 Real estate graduates pursue careers with mortgage, property management, real estate appraisal, brokerage, leasing, and real estate development companies.
 In addition, opportunities exist within financial services firms in real-estate-related activities.
 Responsibilities include decision making involving real estate and land market analysis.

 The Finance Department is part of the AACSB-accredited College of Business Administration.
-We currently have 15 full-time professors and 4 emeritus professors teaching on a part-time basis.
-Approximately 759 students are enrolled in our undergraduate majors and 61 graduate students in our MBA and MSBA programs.
+We currently have 13 full-time professors and 1 emeritus professor teaching on a part-time basis.
+Approximately 950 students are enrolled in our undergraduate majors and 25 graduate students in our MBA and MSBA programs.

 SDSU Subscribes to the following data services: